 Instructions

-4. Sift in the self-raising gluten free flour and xantham gum and then beat together with the electric whisk until everything is fully combined.
+• Sift in the self-raising gluten free flour and xantham gum and then beat together with the electric whisk until everything is fully combined.
 Add the milk 1 tbsp at a time, mixing in between.
-You want a fairly thick batter which drops from the spoon easily, so you may need either 2 or 3 tbsp of milk - this can depend on which gluten free flour you're using as some are more absorbent than others.
+You want a fairly thick batter which drops from the spoon easily, so you may need either 2 or 3 tbsp of milk.

 To decorate

-1. Add the icing sugar to a bowl and then add the water one spoon at a time, mixing in between.
+• Add the icing sugar to a bowl and then add the water one-spoon-at-a-time, mixing in between.
 Keep mixing with a spoon until it forms a thick paste.
 You want the icing to be a little runny, but thick enough that it doesn't go transparent when it's put on the cakes.

 Notes

-• For an egg free version, mix 2 tbsp chia seeds with 2/3 cup of water and leave for 10-15 minutes until it goes gloopy - kind of like frogspawn!
+• For Egg Free Fairy Cakes: Mix 2 tbsp chia seeds with 2/3 cup of water and leave for 10-15 minutes until it goes gloopy – kind of like frogspawn!
 Add this at the same time as the eggs in the recipe.
 These may bake for a little longer, around 22-25 minutes.

 You Might Also Like: